maxmahlke/rocks/docs/cli.rst

 Usage
 #####

 Most operations in ``rocks`` can be executed both via the command line and the ``python`` interface.
 The former is useful for quick data exploration, the latter for a scripted data analysis.
-The available functions can generally be divided into *identification* and *data exploration and retrieval*.
+The available functions can generally be divided into *identification*, *data exploration*, and *data analysis*.

 Identification
 ==============